Fernthedev/beatsaber-quest-porting-guide/README.md

   static auto someExpensiveVar = someExpensiveMethod();
 }
 ```
 What does this do?
 It initializes the variable the first time the method runs, and keeps it for every other run.
-This makes the method constant however it is very helpful for improving performance.
+This makes the variable constant however it is very helpful for improving performance.
+Avoid using it unless you are certain the lifetime of the object lasts as long or longer than you need.